Edd Mann Developer

 AppleScript and Automator

-The first step is to open up Automator located in ‘/Applications’ and create a new ‘Service’.
-From here we can then locate and add a ‘Run AppleScript’ action from the middle panel.
-With this added replace the template content with the script found below, which simple toggles between full input volume level and muted.
+The first step is to open Automator located in /Applications.
+Then, create a new ‘Service’.
+From here, we can then locate and add a ‘Run AppleScript’ action from the middle panel.
+With this added, replace the template content with the script found below, which simply toggles between full input volume level and muted.

 if input volume of (get volume settings) = 0 then